Fl0W97/ci-c5-housing-market-prices/README.md

 [page_hypothesis_and_validation](page_hypothesis_and_validation.py)

-This site contains 5 hypothesis with text/info blocks and for each hypothesis there is min. one visual support to determine the result.
+This site contains 5 hypothesis with text/info blocks and for each hypothesis there is a graphic to back up the result.
-By using the functions ".success" or ".warning" each hypothesis isvisually highlighted if its correct or wrong.
+By using the functions ".success" or ".warning" each hypothesis is visually highlighted if it's correct the box appears green, if it's wrong the box appears yellow.
+This page solves business requirement 1.

 <img src="images/overview_hypothesis_and_validation.PNG" alt="see project hypothesis and validation page" width="700">